July 20, 2018: This story has been updated.

 The NRC imposed fines totaling $8,500 for the college’s mishandling of the plutonium, and the years-long delay in reporting it missing.
 Idaho State University paid the fines June 6, according to Cornelis Van der Schyf, the university’s vice president for research and dean of the graduate school.
 The missing plutonium’s whereabouts remain unknown.

-(Update: July 20, 2018, 1:30 pm: In a letter to Energy Secretary Rick Perry following publication of this article, Rep. Joaquin Castro (D-Tex.), who represents San Antonio, expressed concern about the missing radioactive materials and asked Perry to explain why the public was not notified when the theft occurred.
+(Update: July 20, 2018, 1:30 pm: In a letter to Energy Secretary Rick Perry following publication of this article, Rep. Joaquin Castro (D-Texas), who represents San Antonio, expressed concern about the missing radioactive materials and asked Perry to explain why the public was not notified when the theft occurred.
 He also asked Perry to detail any other such incidents in Texas over the past five years, asked for a personal briefing on the problem, and said he hopes Perry takes seriously "a culture of nuclear security and prudence.")